bml-research/Labcourses/western_blot/western_blot.md

 Before the proteins can be placed on gel, they must first be isolated from the *H. polymorpha* samples.
 This is effected by means of TCA precipitation.
 The high concentration of TCA causes the cells to be lysated.
 As a result, their contents are released.
 The proteins precipitate due to the low pH, after which they are washed with ice-cold acetone.
 The proteins are then dissolved in a Laemmli buffer.

 The Laemmli buffer system is a buffer system in which the buffer contains SDS.
 In this system proteins are denatured by heating the sample in a buffer containing SDS and a reducing agent such as ß-mercaptoethanol.
 This results in polypeptides with a uniform charge-to-mass ratio, proportional to the molecular weight.
-The proteins are then separated based on molecular weight and the charge of the molecule.
+The proteins are then separated based on molecular weight and the charge of the molecule (figure 2).
 As a result, the system is highly suited to the calculation of molecular weight.

 ![Figure 2](./pics/fig2.jpg)
 *<sub>Figure 2.
 Two SDS gels after completed separation of the samples and staining in a drying frame.
 Source: https://en.wikipedia.org/wiki/SDS-PAGE#/media/File:Gel_Blue_Coomassie.jpg</sub>*